-- We will issue or lend laptops, and an internet connection (for example, routers or dongles), to students where required, informed by the responses to our parental IT surveys, and prioritising our most vulnerable and disadvantaged students. - Students can access any printed materials needed if they do not have online access and would like such materials. - Students should submit their work to their teachers if they do not have online access, by arranging for it to be left at the school's reception, to enable it to be passed on to the relevant teacher for marking and feedback. - Contact the school via your child's Year Achievement Coordinator, or the year group's Assistant Principal, with any queries, or for more information for Year 7 to 11. - Contact the school via you child's Head of Year, or Assistant Principal & Head of Sixth Form, with any queries or for more information for Year 12 to 13. - Alternatively, contact Miss Newman, Assistant Principal, who has oversight of the school's remote education provision.
-She can be contacted at newmand@haileyburyturnford.com
+- We will issue or lend laptops, and an internet connection (for example, routers or dongles), to students where required, informed by the responses to our parental IT surveys, and prioritising our most vulnerable and disadvantaged students. - Students can access any printed materials needed if they do not have online access and would like such materials. - Students should submit their work to their teachers if they do not have online access, by arranging for it to be left at the school's reception, to enable it to be passed on to the relevant teacher for marking and feedback. - Contact the school via your child's Year Achievement Coordinator, or the year group's Assistant Principal, with any queries, or for more information for Year 7 to 11. - Contact the school via your child's Head of Year, or Assistant Principal & Head of Sixth Form, with any queries or for more information for Year 12 to 13. - Alternatively, contact Miss Newman, Assistant Principal, who has oversight of the school's remote education provision. - All staff email addresses are listed on the school website in the "contact" section.